pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <a href="#heading--Ten-words-or-less-5"><h3 id="heading--Ten-words-or-less-5">Ten words or less</h3></a>

-Custom Windows images on MAAS handle most releases and options.
+MAAS custom Windows images now support most releases and options.

 <a href="#heading--What-has-been-added-to-Windows-custom-images"><h3 id="heading--What-has-been-added-to-Windows-custom-images">What has been added to Windows custom images</h3></a>